 However, opportunity presented an alternative pathway to power for Saleh, and he quickly jumped ship to the imperialist coalition with the hope that he can deliver victory to the disgraced aggressors and capitalize on his vital contribution.
 He broke the alliance with the Houthis in favor of “peace” through reconciliation with the Saudi aggressors, and set attempted to seize the capital, Sana’a, for his new allies and from his old ones.
 Unfortunately for him, he has failed in this endeavor, and has done nothing but expose to the people of Yemen his true character: that of a treacherous coward.
 Nevertheless, having essentially admitted defeat and planned to arrange a ceasefire, the Saudis have now snapped into action with round-the-clock bombing campaigns in Sana’a, with the hope that they can turn the tide against the Houthis.
 Despite this, the Houthis have now recaptured the capital, declared an end to the crisis and killed Saleh.
 The traitors have won themselves nothing but a timely grave.

 Those like Saleh, who have pretended to better represent the interests of their country through pursuit of “peace” with their aggressors and exploiters are nothing but fools and frauds.
 The “peace” proposed by leaders like Saleh is a return to the most hopeless forms of imperialist domination.
-Although the Houthis do not offer real social revolution, they offer a future apart from the reluctant acceptance of imperial slaughter in their country and have contributed to the consolidation of a democratic consciousness among the Yemeni people.
+Although, overall, the Houthis do not offer the necessary maximum of proletarian revolution, they do offer a future apart from the reluctant acceptance of imperial slaughter in their country and have contributed to the consolidation of a revolutionary and democratic consciousness among the Yemeni people.
 It is these subjective conditions that serve as the potential roots for future revolutionary movements and emphasize the true nature of struggle in Yemen: this is a war against imperialism, not for “religious sectarianism.”
 They have confronted the international imperialist bloc that is now being turned back in every corner of their former dominion.
 Those fighting in Yemen are contributing to the same struggle being waged in countless Third World countries against imperialist exploitation and aggression, and should be considered temporal allies to the world revolutionary movement.

 Victory to Yemen!
 Down with the traitors and imperialists!